uchicago-econ-io/Antitrust/README.md

 This repository is meant to make replication work in antitrust more accessible by providing a centralized collection of datasets and code.

-It is especially useful for:

-- researchers
-- students working on industrial organization and competition policy
-- instructors building replication-based coursework

 ---

 ## 📚 Additional Replication Packages